-- (3) Before school or after school, or both, supplemental evidence-based reading intervention delivered by a teacher or tutor with specialized reading training. - (4) A read at home plan, including participation in parent training workshops or regular parent guided home reading activities. - (h) Commencing with the 2021-2022 school year, third grade students shall demonstrate sufficient reading skills for promotion to fourth grade.
-Students shall be provided all of the following options to demonstrate sufficient reading skills for promotion to fourth grade, and the State Superintendent of Education shall provide guidelines for the implementation of this subsection: - (1) Scoring above the lowest achievement level, as determined by rule of the State Board of Education, on a board approved assessment in reading as provided in Section 3. - (2) Earning an acceptable score on an alternative standardized reading assessment as determined and approved by the State Superintendent of Education. - (3) Demonstrating mastery of all third grade state reading standards as evidenced by a student reading portfolio.
-The State Superintendent of Education and the task force established under subsection (a) of Section 3 shall establish criteria for the student reading portfolios and a definition of what constitutes mastery of all third grade state reading standards.
+10 (3) Before school or after school, or both, 11 supplemental evidence-based reading intervention delivered by 12 a teacher or tutor with specialized reading training.

+13 (4) A read at home plan, including participation in 14 parent training workshops or regular parent guided home 15 reading activities.

+(h) Commencing with the 2021-2022 school year, third grade students shall demonstrate sufficient reading skills for promotion to fourth grade.
+Students shall be provided all of the following options to demonstrate sufficient reading skills for promotion to fourth grade, and the State Department of Education shall provide for the implementation of this subsection:

+(1) Scoring above the lowest achievement level, as determined by rule of the State Board of Education, on a board approved assessment in reading as provided in Section 3.

+(2) Earning an acceptable score on an alternative standardized reading assessment as determined and approved by the State Board of Education.

+4 (3) Demonstrating mastery of all third grade state 5 reading standards as evidenced by a student reading portfolio.
+6 The State Board of Education shall adopt, by rule, specific 7 criteria for the student reading portfolios and a definition 8 of what constitutes mastery of all third grade state reading 9 standards.

-- (i) If a student does not demonstrate sufficient reading skills on one of the three options listed in subsection (h) and does not qualify for a good cause exemption, the student may not be promoted to fourth grade. - (j) A local education agency may only exempt students from mandatory retention, as provided in subsection (i), for good cause.
-A student who is promoted to fourth grade with a good cause exemption shall continue to receive intensive reading intervention that includes specific reading strategies prescribed in the individual reading improvement plan of the student until the deficiency is improved.
-The local education agency shall assist schools and teachers with the implementation of reading strategies that research has shown to be successful in improving reading among students with reading difficulties.
-Good cause exemptions shall be limited to the following: - (1) Students with disabilities whose Individual Education Plan indicates that participation in the statewide assessment program is not appropriate, consistent with state law. - (2) Students identified as English language learners who have had less than two years of instruction in English as a second language. - (3) Students with disabilities who participate in the statewide English language arts reading assessment and who have an Individual Education Plan or a Section 504 plan that reflects that the student has received intensive reading intervention for more than two years and who still demonstrates a deficiency in reading and was previously retained in kindergarten, first grade, second grade, or third grade.
+(i) If a student does not demonstrate sufficient reading skills on one of the three options listed in subsection (h) and does not qualify for a good cause exemption, the student may not be promoted to fourth grade.

+14 (j) A local education agency may only exempt 15 students from mandatory retention, as provided in subsection (i), for good cause.
+A student who is promoted to fourth grade 16 17 with a good cause exemption shall continue to receive 18 intensive reading intervention that includes specific reading strategies prescribed in the individual reading improvement 19 20 plan of the student until the deficiency is remedied.
+The 21 local education agency shall assist schools and teachers with 22 the implementation of reading strategies that research has 23 shown to be successful in improving reading among students 24 with reading difficulties.
+Good cause exemptions shall be 25 limited to the following:

+(1) Students with disabilities whose Individual Education Plan indicates that participation in the statewide

+1 assessment program is not appropriate, consistent with state 2 law.

+3 (2) Students identified as English language learners 4 who have had less than two years of instruction in English as 5 a second language.

+(3) Students with disabilities who participate in 6 7 the statewide English language arts reading assessment and who have an Individual Education Plan or a Section 504 plan that 8 reflects that the student has received intensive reading 9 10 intervention for more than two years and who still demonstrates a deficiency in reading and was previously 11 retained in kindergarten, first grade, second grade, or third 12 13 grade.